Plus500 is a CFD trading platform that offers Forex trading and CFDs on indices, options, commodities, ETFs, shares and cryptocurrencies.

 Step 2: Click Withdraw on the main menu and select a withdrawal method.

-Step 3: Next, fill in the amount you want to withdraw and other fields required.
+Step 3: Next, fill in the amount you want to withdraw and the other fields required.

 Then click ‘Open a Withdrawal’ and follow the instructions shown to complete the transaction.